 You see what I did there?
-I lied to you, AGAIN.
+I lied to you.
 I promised you miracles right from the start.
-I know you all want to have square and sexy upper chests that make the crowd go: “WOW” and that’s why I chose this bait.
+I know you want square upper pecs that make the crowd go “wow”, and that’s why I chose this bait.

-There are about 1, 788, 111 articles and videos on the Internet promising the same thing – the key to upper pectoral growth and aesthetic chest shape.
-Everybody falls for the traps and the result is a bunch of chest fly warriors fighting over the cable machine on Monday.
+There are about 1, 788, 111 articles and videos on the Internet promising the same thing – the key to upper chest growth and an aesthetic chest shape.
+Everybody falls for the traps and the result is an army of chest fly warriors fighting over the cable machine on Monday.

 Sorry, but the articles illustrated with Photoshopped photos of professional bodybuilders pinning ’em glutes since 1981 have lied to you.
-You think they can give you the key to upper chest growth, but that never happens.
-The sites and magazines may look good, but in the end of the day it’s still a bunch of baloney.
+You may think that mainstream muscle media can give you the key to upper chest growth, but at the end of the day, it’s all nonsense.

-I would even go as far as saying that a true natty beginner will benefit a lot more from dips and push-ups than wasting time on some magical routines for the mysterious region of the upper chest.
-Get your dips to 3 x 20 and your push-ups to 3 x 30 all done in one workout, or at least the same day, and tell me your upper chest hasn’t grown.
-Better yet go and tell it to the chest fly addicts, who just can’t stop refreshing the page of T-Nation in the hope to find the coordinates of a treasure, somewhere in the Bermuda Triangle, containing the code to full upper chest musculature.
+I would even go as far as saying that a true natty beginner will benefit a lot more from dips and push-ups than advanced routines.
+Get your dips to 3×20 and your push-ups to 3×30 all done in one workout, or at least on the same day, and tell me that your upper chest hasn’t grown.
+Better yet tell it to the chest fly addicts, who just can’t stop refreshing the page of T-Nation in the hope to find the key to a full upper chest musculature.